arampatzis/randex/README.md

-Certainly!
-Here's an improved version of your README file written in Markdown:

 # Randex: Randomized Exams

 Randex is a library that creates exams by randomizing multiple-choice questions selected from a user-defined pool of questions.
 The final exam is generated as a LaTeX document and compiled into a PDF.
 Multiple exams can be created at once.